Fonemine/documentation/cpq_user.md

 There are two kinds of search filters: user and shared.
 User search filters are private to the user.
 Only that user can view or edit those filters.
 User search filters are saved as part of the user's configuration.
 Shared search filters are visible by all users.
 Only users with the appropriate permissions can create shared search filters.
-The search filter name dropwdown will display all user filters, then all shared filters.
+The search filter name dropwdown first displays all user filters, then all shared filters.

 Search filters are per table.
-That is, different tables will have different saved search filters.
+That is, different tables have different saved search filters.
 User search filter names and shared search filter names must be unique per table.
-However, it is allowed for a user search filter and shared search filter to have the same name.
+However,  a user search filter and shared search filter can have the same name.

 One can specify a list of conditional rules to filter by for a search filter.
 Each rule applies to a single table column.
 The conditional operators allowed in a rule is based on the column's type.
 The allowed operators